The League gathers at Chelsea Clinton’s signing of her latest book, She Persisted Around the World, at Shiley Theater in San Diego.

 The League will also empower YOU to be your best self and activate change in your community.
 Some of the benefits of being a League participant are:

 We are waiting for you!!!
-Click on the button below to learn more and join this amazing sisterhood:
+Click HERE to check out all of our past Gatherings and on the button below to learn more about this amazing sisterhood:

-About Just Like My Child Foundation: Since its founding in 2006, Just Like My Child Foundation has developed deep partnerships with rural communities in Africa to deliver sustainable programs that address health care, education, microenterprise, social justice, and women/girls’ empowerment.
+Since its founding by Vivian Glyck in 2006, Just Like My Child Foundation has developed deep partnerships with rural communities in Africa to deliver sustainable programs that address health care, education, microenterprise, social justice, and women/girls’ empowerment.
 Through that work, JLMC organically came to understand that focusing on vulnerable adolescent girls is a powerful approach to disrupting the cycle of poverty.
 Today, Just Like My Child Foundation is focused on its mission to empower vulnerable adolescent girls by enabling them to create healthy, self-sustaining families who prosper without further aid.
-Learn more about their quest to transform the world, one girl at a time, at www.JustLikeMyChild.org